benjamincharity/CSS-Guidelines/README.md

 **NEVER use IDs in CSS.**

 They can be used in your markup for JS and fragment identifiers but use only classes for styling.
-You don’t want to see a single ID in any stylesheets!
+There shouldn't be a single ID in any stylesheets!

-Classes come with the benefit of being reusable (even if we don’t want to, we can) and they have a nice, low specificity.
-Specificity is one of the quickest ways to run into difficulties in projects and keeping it low at all times is imperative.
+Classes come with the benefit of being reusable (even if we don't want to, we can) and they have a nice, low specificity.
+Specificity is one of the quickest ways to run into difficulties in projects and keeping it low at all times is _imperative_.
 An ID is **255** times more specific than a class, so never ever use them in CSS _ever_.

 ## Selectors

-Keep selectors short, efficient and portable.
+Keep selectors a) short, b) efficient and c) portable.

 Heavily location-based selectors are bad for a number of reasons.
 For example, take `.sidebar h3 span{}`.
 This selector is too location-based and thus we